ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Fixed: Issue with LocalBusiness schema #2120
 * Feature: Added compatibility with the plugin Joli FAQ SEO #2122
 * Enhancement: Added changes related to Product schema Return Policy #2124

-= 1.31 (29 April 2024) =

-* Fixed: Warning appearing on the website #2089
-* Feature: Added compatibility with dreams.co.uk to fetch reviews #2102
-* Feature: Added schema markup compatibility with attachments #2103
-* Fixed: PHP warning appearing in extension manager #2104
-* Fixed: A <strong> HTML tag appears on the frontend while using FAQ Block #2106

 All changelog available on [GitHub](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/releases).